 As a parish, we look to support our neighbours, both locally and globally, through our giving and by raising awareness of need.
-Last year we sent food from the Harvest Festivals to The Porch, an Oxford day centre providing a stepping stone to those who are homeless or vulnerably housed.
-Advent gifts went to the Bicester Children and Family Centre (which covers Kidlington), and Home Start Oxford (which also covers Kidlington).
+Last year we sent food from the Harvest Festivals to our local Foodbank and Advent gifts went to the Bicester Children and Family Centre (which covers Kidlington), and Home Start Oxford (which also covers Kidlington).
 At Christmas, donations from our very popular Christingle services went to The Children’s Society.
 Many members of our parish supported members of the community during the Covid-19 lockdown.

 We also regularly support several initiatives to promote social justice in a variety of ways.
 Click on the links below to find out more.

 We are a Fair Trade parish, committed to using Fair Trade coffee, tea and other products wherever possible.
-We hold monthly stalls of Traidcraft products at St Mary’s and St John’s in Kidlington, and use this opportunity to spread the word about the Fair Trade movement.
-We also run Traidcraft stalls in the wider community from time to time, for example at the local Girl Guide Fayres.
-We have also established close links with the Fairtrade shop in Headington, and offer a selection of their goods for sale at some of our monthly church sales.
+We have now been able to reintroduce our monthly stalls of Traidcraft products at St Mary’s and St John’s in Kidlington, using this opportunity to spread the word about the Fair Trade movement.
+We have also run Traidcraft stalls in the wider community from time to time, for example at the local Girl Guide Fayres.
+We also established close links with the Fairtrade shop in Headington, and offered a selection of their goods for sale at some of our monthly church sales.

 Fair Trade activities in the Parish are run by a small committee which is always keen to recruit more members.
 For further information about Fair Trade, please click on this link to the Fair Trade Website.